 Martin claims that ‘wajada’ refers to ‘finding’ something which eventually is true.
 He also claims that if something appears to someone but is not true, then such a thing does not fall under the scope of ‘wajada’.
-This is another bold claim he has made; so far we have seen the humiliation he encounters when he makes bold claims and we shall see here again.
+This is another bold claim he has made; so far we have seen the embarrassment and humiliation he encounters when he makes bold claims and we shall see here again.

 Martin’s first basis for this absurd explanation is as follows:

 It has been claimed by Zakir Naik, a prominent Muslim public speaker, that wajadaha means that it appeared to Dhul Qarnayn that the sun was setting in a spring.
 He says that Allah is telling us Dhu’l Qarnayn’s opinion, but Allah does not himself claim that this opinion was correct (he uses the analogy that a teacher would be wrong to say that 2 + 2 = 5, but the teacher can correctly say that a student thought that 2 + 2 = 5).

 The flaw in the criticism is clearly visible.
 What he does is compare apples with oranges.
 If I claim that a person saw a mirage and I end my statement right there, who would criticize it?
 Mirage is something that appeared to the person while the reader knows the thing seen did not actually occur.
 Similarly, if it appeared to Dhulqarnayn, as it does to every human being, that the sun appeared to set in murky water, the sentence would make perfect sense.
 It is clear to even a lay reader that Allah says it appeared to him i.e. what he saw from his perspective.

 Taverille dismisses the appearing reason based on Arabic grammar as well.
 He states: